Contemplative Practice

 then the deep cup of the hour of silence.

-What did you admire?
+When did you admire?

 The oaks, letting down their dark and hairy fruit;